Arlington ISD: The Right Way to Create & Scale A District-Wide Vision for Learning

 Building an Equitable Foundation for Learning

-In order to ensure all Arlington ISD students are exceptionally prepared for their futures, e2L facilitated district stakeholders through a 6-week strategic planning process that designed the foundational components needed to ensure the district’s success.
+To create a vision that reflects the needs and aspirations of the entire district, it was crucial to involve all stakeholders in the process.
+To ensure all Arlington ISD students are exceptionally prepared for their futures, e2L facilitated district stakeholders through a 6-week strategic planning design process that designed the foundational components needed to ensure the district’s success.
+By seeking input and meaningful discussion from diverse perspectives, they ensured that the vision encompassed a wide range of ideas and priorities.
 The result of this work was three core components the district would use to scale its vision for learning and create equity in the learner experience.

 Arlington ISD